-NEW: Materials Synthesis and Processing.
+ME 562: Materials Synthesis and Processing.
 This course will focus on synthesis and processing techniques in the context of the six signature research areas in the University Program in MSE.
 The goal is for students to understand how materials synthesis and processing is linked to resulting material structure, which in turn leads to certain material properties.

 ME 511: Computational Materials Science.
-This course examines methods for simulating matter at the molecular and electronic scale.
+This course examines methods for simulating matter at the molecular and electronic scales.
 Molecular dynamics, Monte Carlo and electronic structure methods will be covered with emphasis on hands-on experience in writing and/or exercising simulation codes for atomistic and electronic structure simulation.

 ECE/NANOSCI 511: Foundations of Nanoscale Science and Technology.
 This course is designed to introduce students to the interdisciplinary aspects of nanoscience by integrating important components of the broad research field together.
 This integrated approach will cross the traditional disciplines of biology, chemistry, electrical & computer engineering, computer science, and physics.
 Fundamental properties of materials at the nanoscale, synthesis of nanoparticles, characterization tools, and self-assembly are covered.

 ECE 721/ME 711: Nanotechnology Materials Lab/Advanced Materials Lab.
-This course will give a hands-on introduction to characterization and clean room based processing methods that play an important role in the fabrication and characterization of materials.
-Clean-room based processing methods to be covered include: basic photolithography, evaporation, electron beam lithography, and wet and dry etching.
-Characterization methods to be covered include: atomic force microscopy, scanning electron microscopy, transmission electron microscopy, and X-ray photoelectron spectroscopy.
+This course will give a hands-on introduction to characterization and cleanroom-based processing methods that play an important role in the fabrication and characterization of materials.
+Cleanroom-based processing methods to be covered include basic photolithography, evaporation, electron beam lithography, and wet and dry etching.
+Characterization methods to be covered include atomic force microscopy, scanning electron microscopy, transmission electron microscopy, and X-ray photoelectron spectroscopy.